BD2K-Aztec/Aztec-TagGeneration/README.md

 insertSpace.py: Insert space between capital letters in the original papers then changed all these paper to lowercase for SegPhrase training purpose.

 ## Modified SegPhrase
-SegPhrase is git cloned from the original author [(https://github.com/shangjingbo1226/SegPhrase)].
-The source code are modified for the purpose of the current task.
+[SegPhrase](https://github.com/shangjingbo1226/SegPhrase) is git cloned from the original author.
+The source code are modified for the purpose of the current task. <br />

 src/online_query/segphrase_parser.cpp: the original code uses [] to indicate frequent phrases.
-Changed to "_" to connect phrase as a single word for the doc2vec training purpose.
+Changed to "_" to connect phrase as a single word for the doc2vec training purpose.    <br />

+These modified code and results are uploaded in the [google drive] (https://drive.google.com/drive/folders/109w9CKtA0UbFscERUzMdQAQw7WW_Ckoz?usp=sharing). <br />
+## Models

+Doc2Vec trained models with word embedding dimension 50, 100 and 400 are uploaded in the [google drive] (https://drive.google.com/drive/folders/109w9CKtA0UbFscERUzMdQAQw7WW_Ckoz?usp=sharing). <br />